List of The Umbrella Academy characters: Number Five

-In the television series, the character is portrayed by Aidan Gallagher and appears in all three seasons.
+In the television series, the character is portrayed by Aidan Gallagher and appears in all four seasons.
 Jim Watson plays an adult Five and Sean Sullivan portrays an elderly Five.
 Unlike the comics, his body continues to age normally after reverting to its 13-year-old form, as Five bemoans "going through puberty twice."
 He is constantly pursued by assassins Hazel and Cha-Cha, along with his former boss The Handler, all of whom work for the Temps Commission and want to make sure the apocalypse goes through.
 He returns to a job at the Commission in exchange for the safety of his family, but later double-crosses them after getting the information that Leonard Peabody is actually Harold Jenkins.
 He later time travels with his entire family in an attempt to start over at crossing the apocalypse.

 However, the time travel goes awry and the siblings are scattered across different times in the 1960s.
 Five lands in an alternate timeline where the world is on the brink of being destroyed from a nuclear war.
 He is then saved by Hazel and travels back 10 days where he is warned the world will end once more.
 He meets with Diego and his new girlfriend Lila but quickly expresses a distrust for Lila.
 He soon discovers that Lila is in fact a member of the Commission, The Handler's adoptive daughter, and confronts the two of them at a warehouse.
 He later accepts a deal from The Handler to assassinate the board of directors in exchange for a time-travel briefcase, but this fails after Handler intentionally sets his family up.
 He meets with an older version of himself and experiences paradox psychosis, but also fails to retrieve a briefcase.
 At the Cooper farm, he and the rest of the siblings are confronted by Lila, The Handler, and the Commission, where it's revealed that Five assassinated Lila's parents in 1993 on orders from The Handler herself.
 The Handler guns down the Hargreeves (and Lila after she turns on her) and gravely wounds Five, but Five uses advice given to him earlier in the season by Reginald to reverse time and hold The Handler at gunpoint, after which she is gunned down herself.